munhin-dev/musify/README.md

 ### `Player`

-The Player is at the bottom of the page and displays the information of the current song (song name, artist & album art).
+The Player is at the bottom of the page and will only display when a song is clicked.
+The player will display the information of the current song (song name, artist & album art) or the song from the previous session.
 You can play or pause by clicking the PLAY/PAUSE button on the right of the album art.
 If a song is currently playing while a new search is made the current song will continue to display and play in the Player.

 1. Playback Bar
     - You can click anywhere on the Playback Bar and set the point you would like to listen from.